-These services are provided by New Castle County Emergency Medical Services a branch of the New Castle County Police.
+These services are provided by New Castle County Emergency Medical Services, www.nccde.org/341/EMS, a branch of the New Castle County Police.
 The EMS Section is responsible for the delivery of pre-hospital advanced life support and is available on a 24-hour basis.
 The paramedic units operate in a tiered-response configuration with the basic life support (BLS) ambulances of volunteer fire services and contractual ambulance services.
 Full-time EMS personnel are stationed at the Brandywine Hundred Fire Company No. 1 on Brandywine Blvd.